AminWatad/tempo/README.md

 `$ test -e test/file/path` or
 `$ [ -e test/file/path ]`

-In addition, the test command works with all logic operators and precedence operators ().
+In addition, the test command works with all logical operators and precedence operators ().

 ##Installation
 To load the program, run the following code in your terminal: